HydraViT: Stacking Heads for a Scalable ViT

 \paragraph{HydraViT} \name is able to induce any subnetwork with $k \le H$ heads within the standard architecture of \gls{ViT}.
 To do so, \name extracts the first $k$ heads denoted as $\mathcal{A}^{[0:k]}$, and the embeddings corresponding to these heads in \gls{MHA} and \gls{NORM} layers.
 Additionally, it extracts the initial $[\frac{E}{H} \times k]$ neurons from the first and last layers of the \gls{MLP}, and the first $[\frac{M}{H} \times k]$ neurons from the hidden layer of \gls{MLP}.
 Therefore, we can formulate the subnetwork extracted from Eq.~\ref{eq:0} as follows:

 Figure~\ref{fig:LAYERS} illustrates how \name extracts subnetworks within \gls{NORM} and \gls{MLP} layers.
 For simplicity, we demonstrate subnetworks with 3, 6, and 12 heads, representing configurations for ViT-Ti, ViT-S, and ViT-B, respectively.
-Additionally, in Figure \ref{fig:Attention}, we present an example of how \name extracts a subset of heads and their corresponding embeddings in \gls{MHA} layers.
+Additionally, in Figure \ref{fig:Attention}, we present an example of how \name extracts a subset of heads and their corresponding embeddings in \gls{MHA} layers. \review{By designing \name this way, we can deploy only a subnetwork, e.g., \name with 6 heads, and still have the option at runtime to run with even fewer heads.
+It is not necessary to deploy \name with all weights, which is necessary for deployment on more constrained devices.}

 \paragraph{Stochastic dropout training} Ideally, to achieve a truly scalable model, we need to extract all the possible subnetworks, calculate their loss, sum them up, and minimize it.
 This yields the following multi-objective optimization problem: